openedx/edx-rbac/docs/how_to_guide.rst

         'django.contrib.auth.backends.ModelBackend',
     )

-2. In LMS create a `system wide role data migration <https://github.com/edx/edx-enterprise/blob/master/enterprise/migrations/0066_add_system_wide_enterprise_operator_role.py>`_.
+2. In the LMS, create a `system wide role data migration <https://github.com/edx/edx-enterprise/blob/master/enterprise/migrations/0066_add_system_wide_enterprise_operator_role.py>`_.
    You only need to do this if you are creating a new role.
-We create system wide role when we want to give access to users to a system wide resource, for example, being a Course Instructor for a specific Course.
+We create a system wide role when we want to give access to users to a system wide resource, for example, being a Course Instructor for a specific Course.

-3. For implicit access, In LMS create a system wide role assignment for a user using django admin at ``/admin/enterprise/systemwideenterpriseuserroleassignment/``.
-LMS must have a ``SYSTEM_WIDE_ROLE_CLASSES`` django setting which contains the name of system wide role assignment model class.
-This will be used to add role data in JWT by LMS using ``create_role_auth_claim_for_user`` rbac util function.
-A ``SYSTEM_WIDE_ROLE_CLASSES`` django setting will look like below
+3. For implicit access, in the LMS, create a system wide role assignment for a user using django admin at ``/admin/enterprise/systemwideenterpriseuserroleassignment/``.
+LMS must have a ``SYSTEM_WIDE_ROLE_CLASSES`` django setting which contains the name of the system wide role assignment model class.
+The LMS will use these classes to add role data to JWTs via the ``edx_rbac.utils.create_role_auth_claim_for_user`` function.
+   A ``SYSTEM_WIDE_ROLE_CLASSES`` django setting will look as follows:

 .. code-block:: python